reactjs/react.dev/content/docs/refs-and-the-dom.md

 }
 ```

 React will assign the `current` property with the DOM element when the component mounts, and assign it back to `null` when it unmounts. `ref` updates happen before `componentDidMount` or `componentDidUpdate` lifecycle methods.
+For this reason, we need to wrap `this.textInput.current.focus()` with focusTextInput, instead of passing `this.textInput.current.focus` directly to `onClick`handler.

 #### Adding a Ref to a Class Component